If You Lost Medicine While Traveling, What Should You Do?

 Especially when travelling overseas, it’s wise to keep medications in their original prescription bottles.
 For injectable medications and medications that fall into the category of controlled substances, such as certain pain medications, sleeping pills, ADHD medications, and medications for treatment of anxiety and depression, ask your doctor to provide you with a letter on his or her stationery that verifies your need for the prescription.
 If you’re travelling to an overseas destination you’ve never visited before, check with the American Consulate or Embassy to find out if you can bring your medications with you.
 Some countries do not allow visitors to bring certain drugs with them.

-Drug names and dosages can vary from country to country, so ask your pharmacist or doctor to provide you with the generic names for all prescription and over the counter medications you take regularly so that you know what to ask for if you need to fill a prescription while you’re travelling.
+Drug names and dosages can vary from country to country, so ask your pharmacist or doctor to provide you with the generic names for all prescriptions and over the counter medications you take regularly so that you know what to ask for if you need to fill a prescription while you’re travelling.

 If you forget or lose your medications while travelling, they can be difficult to replace.
 In the U.S., you can call your doctor’s office and ask for a refill to be faxed or called into a pharmacy at your destination, though that can be difficult on weekends and after office hours.